mrmrs/writing/_posts/2013-05-28-learning-vim.md

 If you want to learn vim your best bet is to ignore the internet and use vim to learn vim.
 Step one in that process is to start letting :help help you.
 </p>
 #### De-mystifying :help
 <p>
+Let's face it, documentation can be scary.
+It's not an answer engine, it's just a massive blob of technical writing, right?

+Well, maybe we're wrong.

 I <b>used</b> to think that :help was most useful when you had a command you wanted to learn more about.
 And <b>it is</b> great for that.
 But :help isn't just a mindless list of commands and their definitions.
 Vims :help is a treasure trove of well-written articles on how to edit text efficiently.
-The user manual chapters aren't nearly as dense and dry as you might expect from the help docs for a command based text editor invented on one of <a href="http://en.wikipedia.org/wiki/ADM-3A" title="ADM3A">these.</a>
+The user manual chapters aren't nearly as dense and dry as you might expect from the help docs of a command based text editor invented on one of <a href="http://en.wikipedia.org/wiki/ADM-3A" title="ADM3A">these.</a>
 </p>
 <p>
-There is something that is very important to remember when you are learning Vim.
+There is something important to remember when you are learning Vim.
 Vim isn't just your old IDE but faster.
 It's a different way of thinking.
 Learning vim is a constant exercise in how to not get stumped by <a href="http://en.wikipedia.org/wiki/Candle_problem">the candle problem.</a>
 </p>